Table of Contents

 Several models for MBR-based systems have been presented in the literature in order to explain the peculiarities of these systems.
 Despite the efforts performed in MBR modelling, this topic is not fully matured yet and need further work.
 There is not a consensus regarding the use of a “standard” and well established mathematical model able to describe also the fouling phenomena.

-The main motivation for the initiation of the Membrane Bioreactor Modelling and Control Task Group (TG) is to lead the research community towards standardized criteria to model MBR systems.
+The main motivation for the initiation of the Membrane Bioreactor Modelling and Control Task Group (TG) is to lead the research community towards standardised criteria to model MBR systems.
 The final objectives of the TG are threefold:

 The Task Group is also related to the activities of the IWA Specialist Group: Instrumentation, Control and Automation (ICA).